The top three ways to make genetic progress

 3. Utilize a group of genomic proven sires as part of your genetic program

 There is no need to fear genomic-proven sires.
-By making use of the best and brightest genomic-proven sires available, you make strides in all areas of the genetic progress equation.
+By making use of the best and brightest genomic-proven sires available, like Alta G-Star sires, you make strides in all areas of the genetic progress equation.
 You decrease the generation interval as compared to waiting to use daughter-proven sires.
 You also step up the genetic selection intensity on your farm.

 The accuracy gained from an ever-growing reference population of genomic-tested males and females is another benefit of selecting from a group of genomic-proven sires.
 And by utilizing a group of these sires, rather than one individual, you can maximize the genetic variation when pedigrees differ among them.